Last Updated June 17, 2022

 For most people, retirement means unwinding and relaxing from the stresses of working life while still remaining active, investing more time and energy in the hobbies and other pursuits that are most meaningful to you.

 If you’re coming to Bend, chances are good that outdoor activities are high on your list–hiking, fishing, canoeing, golf, or maybe just long strolls by the river and watching the sun set over the mountains from your back porch.

-Maybe home improvement is one of your hobbies–we can certainly relate.
+Maybe home improvement is one of your hobbies.
 But if it’s not, we’re willing to bet that working on a fixer-upper is not the way you’d like to spend your retirement.

-If you’re fancying living in Bend, then you’re in luck on that front, because the majority of homes are relatively new constructions which are completely move-in ready.
+If you’re fancying living in Bend, then you’re in luck on that front, because the majority of homes are relatively new constructions that are completely move-in ready.